Isotopes of osmium

-Uses of osmium isotopes
+Osmium isotopes in radiometric dating

 The isotopic ratio of osmium-187 and osmium-188 (187Os/188Os) can be used as a window into geochemical changes throughout the ocean's history.
 The average marine 187Os/188Os ratio in oceans is 1.06.
-This value represents a balance of the continental derived riverine inputs of Os with a 187Os/188Os ratio of ~1.3, and the mantle/extraterrestrial inputs with a 187Os/188Os ratio of ~0.13.
-Being a descendent of 187Re, 187Os can be radiogenically formed by beta decay.
-This decay has actually pushed the 187Os/188Os ratio of the Bulk silicate earth (Earth minus the core) by 33%.
-This is what drives the difference in the 187Os/188Os ratio we see between continental materials and mantle material.
-Crustal rocks have a much higher level of Re, which slowly degrades into 187Os driving up the ratio.
-Within the mantle however, the uneven response of Re and Os results in these mantle, and melted materials being depleted in Re, and do not allow for them to accumulate 187Os like the continental material.
-The input of both materials in the marine environment results in the observed 187Os/188Os of the oceans and has fluctuated greatly over the history of our planet.
+This value represents a balance of the continental riverine inputs of Os with a 187Os/188Os ratio of ~1.3, and the mantle/extraterrestrial inputs with a 187Os/188Os ratio of ~0.13.
+The lighter isotope, 187Os, is produced by beta decay of 187Re.
+This decay has actually increased the 187Os/188Os ratio of the bulk silicate earth (Earth less the core) by 33%.
+The difference between crust and mantle ratios is explained this way: crustal rocks have a much higher level of rhenium, which produces an excess of 187Os.
+The combined input of the two sources to the marine environment results in the observed ratio in the oceans, and has fluctuated over the geologic history.
 These changes in the isotopic values of marine Os can be observed in the marine sediment that is deposited, and eventually lithified in that time period.
-This allows for researchers to make estimates on weathering fluxes, identifying flood basalt volcanism, and impact events that may have caused some of our largest mass extinctions.
-The marine sediment Os isotope record has been used to identify and corroborate the impact of the K-T boundary for example.
-The impact of this ~10 km asteroid massively altered the 187Os/188Os signature of marine sediments at that time.
-With the average extraterrestrial 187Os/188Os of ~0.13 and the huge amount of Os this impact contributed (equivalent to 600,000 years of present-day riverine inputs) lowered the global marine 187Os/188Os value of ~0.45 to ~0.2.
+This allows for researchers to estimate weathering fluxes, flood basalt volcanism, and impact events that may have caused some of our largest mass extinctions.
+The marine sediment Os isotope record has corroborated the K-T boundary impact, for example.
+The impact of this ~10 km asteroid massively altered the 187Os/188Os signature of marine sediments at that time - the average extraterrestrial 187Os/188Os of ~0.13 and the huge amount of Os this impact contributed (equivalent to 600,000 years of present-day riverine inputs) lowered the global marine 187Os/188Os value of ~0.45 to a minimum of ~0.2.